Iraq's top Shi'ite cleric calls for prime minister to be chosen by Tuesday

 Over the past fortnight, militants have overrun most majority Sunni areas in north and western Iraq with little resistance, advancing to within an hour's drive of Baghdad.

-Iraq's million-strong army, trained and equipped by the United States at a cost of some $25 billion, largely evaporated in the north after the militants launched their assault with the capture of the city Mosul on June 10.
+Iraq's million-strong army, trained and equipped by the United States at a cost of some $25 billion (£14.6 billion) , largely evaporated in the north after the militants launched their assault with the capture of the city Mosul on June 10.

 Thousands of Shi'ite volunteers have responded to an earlier call by Sistani for all Iraqis to rally behind the military to defeat the insurgents.